NEARton/WhitePaper/src/nft_staking.md

 # NFT Staking

-You are probably already familiar with the staking concept from DeFi sector or know about the Proof of stake consensus mechanism, but what the heck is __"NFT Staking"__?
+You are probably already familiar with the staking concept from the DeFi sector or know about the Proof of stake consensus mechanism, but what the heck is __"NFT Staking"__?

 Let's dive into that.